Apple Podcasts | Google Podcasts

 Their live online students are able to reschedule all of their live classes for an unlimited number of times.
 They can just adjust their schedule and they could hop into someone else’s class.
 Or maybe they want to try out different instructors.
 Blueprint has dozens of awesome instructors, and all go through things in a little different way and who have different personalities.

 They let people have the ultimate flexibility while still having this accountability factor.
-Hunter says it’s a “Students First” thing.'It makes it super difficult for us on the backend for scheduling and programming all of this, but it's worth it because the students absolutely love the flexibility factor of it.'Click To Tweet
+Hunter says it’s a “Students First” thing.

 [29:10] A Brief Walkthrough Into Their Course